MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ctoolbarctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Windows SDK, [TB_GETBITMAP](/windows/win32/Controls/tb-getbitmap) işlevlerini uygular.
+Windows SDK [TB_GETBITMAP](/windows/win32/Controls/tb-getbitmap) işlevlerini uygular.

 ##  <a name="getbitmapflags"></a>CToolBarCtrl:: GetBitmapFlags